pwdel/matlab-python/README.md

 Python 2 is being retired in 2020 permanently and will not be maintained.
 So it is recommended to upgrade and use Python 3.

+Requirements:
+* python3
-* You will need to understand how to use pip and/or pip3 (which is the Python 3 version).
+* pip3 (which is the Python 3 version).
-* You will need to understand how to use Homebrew.
+* Homebrew.
+* Anaconda & setup of Python environments
+* Jupyter notebook and use of proper environments

 # Contents

-0. Installation Prerequisites
+0. Installation of Prerequisites
 1.1.
 Generating Data Sets
 1.2.
 Reading Data From Outside
 1.2.1.
 Reading Data From CSV File